Skip to Main Content

 Gaming and Digital Innovation (GDI) Lab

 The UW-Stout Library Gaming and Digital Innovation (GDI) Lab is a campus space dedicated to video games, video game history, and game development.
-The GDI Lab is an active learning lab and provides a hands-on opportunity to play, teach, learn about, and research video games throughout gaming history.
+The GDI Lab is an active learning lab that provides a hands-on opportunity to play and research video games throughout gaming history.

 Quick Info